ahmedgamalyousef/HiveBox-Scalable-RESTFUL-API-For-Beekeepers/project-phases/Phase6/README.md

 ## Requirements in this Phase :

-### 1-Deploy the Application in Declarative GitOps Style using Argo CD
+### 1- Deploy the Application in Declarative GitOps Style using Argo CD

     1. Install Argo CD :
        # kubectl create namespace argocd